-Patricia Cantley: We must remember how scary hospitals can be for our patients
+Patricia Cantley: We must remember how scary hospitals can be for our patients!

-need to do everything we can to redress the imbalance between patients in hospital and healthcare professionals
+We need to do everything we can to redress the imbalance between patients in hospital and healthcare professionals

 My Mum always told me to be wary of doctors, a statement she had good cause to make in light of some of the care my disabled brother received.
-Recently, I’ve found myself thinking back to a specific time my brother was admitted to hospital as a teenager.
+Recently, I’ve found myself thinking back to a specific time my brother was admitted to the hospital as a teenager.
 That experience shaped how I viewed hospitals and continues to influence me as a doctor today.
-I think it’s worth us all remembering how strange and scary hospitals are for those who have a disabled child.
+I think it’s worth us all remember how strange and scary hospitals are for those who have a disabled child.

 My brother Iain had Duchenne muscular dystrophy.
 In the genetic lottery, it’s a pretty ghastly set of cards to draw.
 From a normal start in childhood, most affected boys never get beyond a limited ability to walk, followed by slow wasting over several years until they cannot manage even the simplest of daily tasks.

 Around the time in question, when he was in his mid-teens and I was a medical student, Iain ended up in the hospital.
 I don’t recall how long he was there, though it seemed like several days.
 What I do remember is that there could not have been a more unsuitable environment for a disabled teenage boy.

 When you are living with a disability, one of the coping strategies is to develop your own routine.
 The problem with hospitals is that they too work to a routine.
 And it’s unlikely that the pattern of yours and theirs is going to match.
 I remember clearly that Iain needed help to be turned approximately every hour overnight.
 At home he would call out, one or other of my parents would shuffle through, adjust his position, and then return to bed before being called again around an hour later.